Skip to main content

 • Restorative Practices Activities like yoga, tai chi, and walking are also vital.
 These practices help to down-regulate the sympathetic “fight-or-flight” nervous system and activate the parasympathetic “rest-and-digest” system.
 This directly lowers cortisol and creates the physiological space for DHEA production to normalize.

-Interestingly, some studies have shown an inverse association between vigorous and DHEA levels, but this connection disappears when accounting for body fat percentage.
+Interestingly, some studies have shown an inverse association between vigorous physical activity and DHEA levels, but this connection disappears when accounting for body fat percentage.
 This suggests that the hormonal environment associated with higher body fat may be the primary driver, and that exercise’s benefits are deeply tied to its ability to improve body composition and metabolic health.

 Academic